Renz2299/mp4_eco_roots/README.md

 6. Introduce the ability for users to add items to a wishlist so users can save items they would like to purchase later.
 With more time this functionality would be further researched and possibly introduced to the site.

-Still to do:
-- Zero waste kit missing image credit - Maybe add a new one
-- Add comments to code where it's not my own or customised from a template
-- Add total number of commits to version control section
-- Check form validation
-- Check user is always signposted

 ## Credits & Acknowledgements

 ### Credits